WMTR (AM)

-WMTR's core artists include Beatles, Elvis Presley, Four Seasons, Beach Boys, Martha And The Vandellas, Everly Brothers, Three Dog Night, Ricky Nelson, Rolling Stones, Spinners, Lesley Gore, Fats Domino, Supremes, Four Tops, Bee Gees, Association, Buddy Holly, Young Rascals, and many more.

 History

 WMTR has a long history.
 On December 12, 1948, WMTR signed on, owned by the Croy family and known as the Morristown Broadcasting Company with studios at 10 Park Place.
 The station had a general entertainment format running various radio shows along with playing soft popular music of the day.
 The station was an AM daytimer only allowed on the air from dawn to dusk.

 By the late 1950s, the station played music and had a lot of news and information full-time.
 The Croys though hated rock and roll music so WMTR only played easy listening and some big bands.
 In the 1960s, WMTR continued on as a Middle-of-the-Road Music station playing no baby boomer popular music.
 WMTR was still a daytime-only station, signing off with Kate Smith's "Bless This House", instead of the usual "Star Spangled Banner."

 In the 1960s a new studio building was constructed at the transmitter site on Horse Hill Road in Cedar Knolls, now shared with co-owned WDHA-FM.

 In 1971, WMTR was sold to Drexel Hill Associates, who owned WDHA-FM in Dover.
 WMTR's news department then began to supply newscasts to WDHA-FM.
 WMTR did keep the MOR format but did begin mixing on a few soft rock/adult contemporary cuts into the format.
 In the late 1970s, WMTR got a pre-sunrise authorization allowing the station to begin operations no later than 6:00 a.m. even if it were still dark.
 Also the MOR format evolved into Adult Contemporary by 1980.
 Beginning on December 3, 1979, the station began to air traffic reports from Shadow Traffic during morning and afternoon rush hours.
 Shadow's Bernie Wagenblast broadcast the reports for the first five years.

 In 1980, WMTR got post-sunset authorization allowing the station to stay on the air until 6 p.m. even if it got dark before in the winter.
 This would allow WMTR to be on the air at least 12 hours a day in December.
 This became a moot point in 1982 when the station became 24-hour-a-day license.
 At night they increase their output power from 5,000 to 7,000 Watts and switch antennas resulting in their signal pattern being concentrated more to the southeast than it is during the day.
 A new pair of Harris solid state transmitters were installed, replacing the decades-old Collins 21E transmitter.